-Joe Biden was either legally or illegally elected on 03-November-2020, and regardless of legalities, we’re already collectively having one big nightmare when we imagine that everything will become even worse, when Kamala Harris takes power some day.
-Surely we are already at the point where the motivation to form an SAR of Free States is becoming very strong.
+Joe Biden was either legally or illegally elected on 03-November-2020, and regardless of legalities, we're already collectively having one big nightmare when we imagine that everything will become even worse, when Kamala Harris takes power some day.
+Surely we are already at the point where the motivation to form a Compact of Free States is becoming very strong.

 11.)
-How can we make this idea grow into a reality? – –
+How can we make this idea quickly become a reality?

 b.)
-Get the word out – – Make contact with existing “wannabe secessionists” in any American State, and help them wrap their heads around an alternative “Semi-Autonomous Republic” concept versus secession.
-Share this piece with all the “talking heads” who have video blogs on YouTube, or where ever.
-Make it go “viral” as soon as possible.
+Get the word out - - Make contact with existing "wannabe secessionists" in any American State, and help them wrap their heads around an alternative "Compact of States" concept versus secession.
+Share this piece with all the "talking heads" who have video blogs on YouTube, or where ever.
+Make it go "viral" as soon as possible.

 d.)
 Ultimate goal - - within as little as one generation - - Jealousy and envy will kick in, and the remaining Federal States will beg to join our renewed American Republic.
 Imagine a new lean and limited Federal Government, which provides only for the Common Defense, and looks a lot like pre-16th Amendment America, circa 1913.

 Map: Candidates for Future "Free States" and realigned counties